-Rather than automatically reducing taxes using all new revenue growth, additional revenues could instead have been used to fund additional services that went underfunded in FY 2017 budget.
+Rather than automatically reducing taxes using all new revenue growth, additional revenues could instead be used to fund additional services that have been underfunded in proposed FY 2017 budget.
 For example, the \$45 million in tax cuts implemented this year could have fully funded the Public Assistance Amendment Act of 2015, which would reform DC's Temporary Assistance for Needy Families (TANF) time limit to ensure that the basic needs of low-income children are met.
-This money could have been further used to provide funding to reduce the DC Healthcare Alliance sixmonth interview requirement to an annual interview, which would ease long lines and wait times at DC's social service intake centers.
+This money could have been further used to provide funding to reduce the DC Healthcare Alliance six-month interview requirement to an annual interview, which would ease long lines and wait times at DC's social service intake centers.